 During the 2011 Melbourne Open House, visitors took a guided tour of the medical masterpiece.

 (by Har Gobind Singh Khalsa / BY-ND 2.0)

-Even with your library card, you'll need special permission to access the tunnels beneath Victoria's State Library on Swanston St. Although the library spreads into 23 buildings, much of the collection is held underground in stacks.
+Even with your library card, you'll need special permission to access the tunnels beneath Victoria's State Library on Swanston St. Victoria's main library spans 23 buildings but most of the collection is tucked underground in stacks.

 Descent into the ventilation shaft in the Citylink Highway's Burnley Tunnel (by Ecb / BY-SA 3.0)

 The Uni's south lawn is a peaceful place to study but down in the depths of the carpark, architectural innovation awaits.